Post Feedback | Printer-Friendly | Send Article to a Friend |

 The St. Patrick's Day Parade is a quintessential celebration of Irish-American identity.
-On Saturday, March 16, 2013, almost 200,000 marchers will parade up Fifth Avenue in a display of the vibrancy and vitality that is Irish culture.
+On Monday, March 17, 2014, thousands of marchers will parade up Fifth Avenue in a display of the vibrancy and vitality that is Irish culture.
 This culture is a special component of the diversity that is the essence of New York and America.
 In many ways, the parade is a celebration for all Americans.

 As the procession moves up Fifth Ave., thousands of well-wishers of all backgrounds cheer on the marchers.
 At selected spots along the route, there are 32 large green banners.
 These banners depict the emblems of the 32 Irish counties and are sponsored by the various Emerald Societies and delegations of Irish descendants.